bnCrrthrs/indesign-scripts/README.md

 ## selectTextFrameContents.js

 Selects the text contents of the currently selected text frame.
+Will ignore last character if it is a space to preserve paragraph/character styles when pasting over contents.

 ## stackOrderByArticle.js